B. Kwaku Duren: Death of Betty Scott

 On September 20, 1975, while on her way to the Monterey Jazz Festival, Betty Scott and her partner, George Smith, were pulled over at 4 a.m. in Pleasanton, California, near Oakland, reportedly for a speeding violation.
 Ms. Scott was driving.
 During the stop, two California Highway Patrol officers, Curtis Engberson and Gordon Robbins, approached the car.
 Engberson was young, a recent recruit to the CHP.
 He approached Ms. Scott on the driver's side of the vehicle; Robbins took the passenger's side.

-There is a conflicted claim as to whether the officers had their guns drawn, which would not be routine in a traffic stop.
+It is disputed whether the officers had their guns drawn, which would not be routine in a traffic stop.
 Other details of the subsequent events are disputed as well.
 What is on record is that Scott was shot once in the neck by Engberson, fell into Smith's lap, and died almost instantly.
-The shooting was probably without malice – though Engberson and Robbins could still have been held responsible – and occurred as a reaction by the young, nervous officer to Robbins's shout, “She’s got a gun!”
+The shooting occurred as a reaction by the young, nervous officer to Robbins's shout, “She’s got a gun!”
 Smith did keep a gun in the glove compartment, and Ms. Scott had been reaching into the compartment to produce the car's registration in response to Engberson's order to do so.
-However, powder burns on the victim's neck, the trajectory of the bullet, other physical evidence, and Smith's account strongly suggested that the police testimony was, in crucial details, a fabrication after the fact in order to diminish culpability.
-An Alameda County grand jury did exonerate the officers (returning a verdict of justifiable homicide), thereby concurring with the police report that Ms. Scott had pointed the gun at the officer and yet this pistol had somehow managed to fall back into the glove compartment after the officer shot her.
+However, powder burns on the victim's neck, the trajectory of the bullet, and other physical evidence, led some to conclude that the police testimony was a fabrication after the fact to diminish culpability.
+An Alameda County grand jury exonerated the officers, returning a verdict of justifiable homicide.